top of page

-The Bells of St Peter's, Burnham having been ringing out for centuries, filling the air with the historic and resonant sound of village life.
+The Bells of St Peter's, Burnham having been ringing out for centuries, filling the air with the historic and resonant sounds of village life.

 Bells are rung to call the faithful to come and worship, they are rung during the services of Holy Communion, to mark occasions such as weddings and funerals and also to announce important happenings to the local community.

-A key part of our social history, bell ringing (campanology) is the sound of St Peter's.
+A key part of our social history, bell ringing (campanology) is part of of St Peter's.

 Read on to discover more about this tradition which continues to be a key part of of church life and something you can get involved in.